Program Director, Parks, Tourism and Recreation Management

 Curriculum Vitae: View/Download CV

 Ever since I can remember, I have had a passion for conservation, wildlife, outdoors recreation, and travel starting with childhood explorations in the woods and my first trip to Africa.
-I could not be happier that my life and experiences have led me to a profession where I can research and teach in the field of park, recreation, and tourism management.
-Bridging my natural science background in wildlife and fisheries biology with my social science background in parks and conservation area management, my research focuses on four main areas: 1) stakeholder collaboration associated with large landscape conservation, 2) sustainable tourism, 3) the relationship between human and ecosystem health, and 4) environmental education and interpretation.
+I am fortunate that my experiences have led me to a profession where I can research and teach in the field of park, recreation, and tourism management.
+Bridging my natural science background in wildlife and fisheries biology with my social science background in parks and conservation area management, my research focuses on four main areas: 1) stakeholder collaboration associated with large landscape conservation, 2) sustainable tourism and protected area management, 3) the relationship between human and ecosystem health, and 4) the relationship between environmental learning and pro-environmental behavior.

 My work in large landscape conservation has addressed the challenges, opportunities, and outcomes associated with stakeholder collaboration and how these groups evolve over time in their transboundary ecosystem management.
 I have conducted work in the Southern Appalachians and the Crown of the Continent regions in North America, have also been heavily involved in the biosphere reserve program, and will be expanding my research to international locations and large landscape conservation networks.

-My work in sustainable tourism focuses on the management of resources that balances the environmental, social/cultural, and economic needs of diverse stakeholders.
+My work in sustainable tourism and protected area management focuses on the management of resources that balances the environmental, social/cultural, and economic needs of diverse stakeholders.
 I have explored unique types of tourism, such surf and medical voluntourism, as well as ecotourism, nature-based tourism, and adventure tourism.
-My work has taken place in the Dominican Republic, Haiti, Peru, Namibia, and in numerous parks in the United States with plans to expand to Zambia and the Galapagos.
+My work has taken place in the Glacier National Park, Yellowstone National Park, the Pacific Northwest National Scenic Trail, the Flathead River System in addittion to international locations such as Dominican Republic, Haiti, Peru, Namibia, Zambia, and Brazil.

 My third research area focuses on the relationship between human health and ecosystem health.
 I have worked with the National Park Service to co-author the Healthy Parks, Healthy People Science plan and am collaborating with partners to explore the impacts and effectiveness of Park Prescription programs on the physical and mental health of participants.
 Working with a non-profit medical voluntourism group in Haiti, I have been able to conduct focus groups in multiple communities assessing the relationship between the health of their water and resources to their personal health to support how voluntourism groups can best address health issues.